Aligning Neural Machine Translation Models: Human Feedback in Training and Inference: Background

-where algorithms such as greedy decoding or beam search \citep{reddy1977} approximate the most \textit{probable} translation given the source.
-An alternative approach is to sample translations according to $p_\theta(y|x)$, using techniques such as top-$k$ or nucleus sampling \citep{FAN2018,HOLTZMAN2020}.
+An NMT model has learnable parameters, $\theta$, to estimate the probability distribution, $p_\theta(y|x)$ over a set of hypotheses $\mathcal{Y}$, conditioned on a source sentence $x$.
+MLE is the training principle of estimating $\theta$, given parallel data, formalized as NMT systems typically employ \textit{maximum a posteriori} (MAP) decoding to generate translations, where algorithms such as greedy decoding or beam search \cite{reddy1977} approximate the most \textit{probable} translation given the source.
+An alternative approach is to sample translations according to $p_\theta(y|x)$, using techniques such as top-$k$ or nucleus sampling \cite{FAN2018,HOLTZMAN2020}.

-In \S\ref{subsec:dp} of this paper, we also consider two distinct reranking approaches \citep{FERNANDES2022}, namely $N$-best reranking and MBR decoding.
+In \S\ref{subsec:dp} of this paper, we also consider two distinct reranking approaches \cite{FERNANDES2022}, namely $N$-best reranking and MBR decoding.
 While $N$-best reranking selects the candidate translation that maximizes a given (reference-free) metric, MBR decoding ranks candidates using reference-based metrics, maximizing the expected utility (or minimizing the risk).